harikvpy/ionic-mono/README.md

    $ cd apps/app-one
    $ ionic init app --type=angular --default --project-id=app-one
    ```
+3. Replace the Angular generated app files with Ionic app template.
+I chose the blank app template.
+Tthat is copy over the `src\app` folder from a pure Ionic app template to `apps/app-one/src/app`.
+Depending on the app template you may have to copy the `assets` & `theme` folders too.

-3. Enable capacitor integrations for the app. (from workspace folder)
+4. Enable capacitor integrations for the app. (from workspace folder)
    ```
    $ cd ../..
    $ ionic integrations enable capacitor --project=app-one
    ```
-4. By default angular is configured to write the app build output to `dist/<app_name>` folder.
+5. By default angular is configured to write the app build output to `dist/<app_name>` folder.
    We want to change it to `dist/apps/<app_name>` so that `dist/` folder structure mimics the project folder structure.
 So create dist folder for the ionic build output first.
 After this update the project's `outputPath` in `angular.json` replacing `dist/app-one` with `dist/apps/app-one`.
    ```
    $ mkdir -p dist/apps/app-one
    ```
-5. Rightfully this should be enough to build `app-one`.
+6. Rightfully this should be enough to build `app-one`.
 However, if you issue `ionic build
    --project app-one` now, you will get the error
    ```
    Error: ENOENT: no such file or directory, open '.../apps/app-one/package.json'